aurangzaib-danial/qa-app/README.md

 This application has been built with latest and greatest tools that come with Rails 7.
 The front-end makes use of Rails new approach for building modern web applications i.e Hotwire.

 ## Features
-- Users can surprise surprise ask questions and receive answers to their questions.
+- Users can ask questions and receive answers to their questions.
-- Apart from normal authentication, users can also use Facebook login.
 - A question can be posted under a specific subject.
-- Questions and answers bodies can be formatted with various style options and images can also be added.
-All of this is powered using **ActionText**.
+- Questions and answers bodies can be formatted with various style options.
+This is powered with **ActionText**.
 - Users can vote on questions.
 - Users can add comments to questions and answers.
 - Users can search for specific questions.